HieuSerend/Todo_List/README.md

 # Learning project - Todo-List
 - Using react-native-cli and typescript for UI, navigation, logic
-- Store data in local by expo-SQLite
+- Store data in local by SQLite-storage